LaunchCodeEducation/java-web-development/src/chapters/interfaces-and-polymorphism/new-studio.rst

 Disc Project Overview
 ----------------------

-Lorem ipsum...
+In this activity, you will pair up to design a new custom interface.

+Take a look at the prepared ``CD`` and ``DVD`` classes in the starter code---only their signatures are present.
+You will add fields and methods by extending a base class and implementing your interface.
+Before you do this, however, you need to consider what code to place in the interface vs. the abstract class vs. each specific class.

+Just like you did with your Restaurant Menu studios, you will begin with pen and paper (or similar tools).

 Consider Generic Behaviors
 ---------------------------

-Some intro text here...

-#.
-With a partner, make a list of behaviors that both CDs and DVDs share (e.g.
+Here are a few behaviors that both CDs and DVDs share:

-   they spin).
+a.
+They both spin,
+b.
+They both store data,
+c.
+Data gets written to the discs by using a laser,
+d.
+The data on the discs can be read by using a laser,
+e.
+Once loaded, they both report information like name, capacity, contents, and disc type.

+With your partner, add one or two more behaviors to the list.
 Feel free to do some quick research online if needed.
-#.
-Next, sort the behaviors according to whether or not they depend on
+Note that information like storage capacity does NOT belong on this list, since it describes a *property* (field) rather than a *behavior* (method).

-   any type of instance variable.
+For each behavior, identify if it depends on any type of instance variable.
-#.
-If ALL of the behaviors you listed depend on instance data, then return to
-   step 1.
-You can keep all of your current ideas, but focus on identifying at least one additional behavior that does NOT rely on a specific class field.
-#.
-Next...

-      Tie this work to the thought process behind what should go into the interface.
+For example, the spinning behavior does not require any field information from the ``CD`` or ``DVD`` classes.

+This collecting and sorting of behaviors is the first step toward designing your interface and abstract class.
+It prompts you to consider behaviors that can be generally applied vs. those that depend on data stored in a specific object.

 Consider Class-Specific Behavior and Data
 ------------------------------------------

+Next, you and your partner need to decide which behaviors go into the interface vs. an abstract class.

+Behaviors added to an interface do NOT have to be identical for every object that implements the interface.
+The key is that the methods require no object-specific data.
+The methods can accept parameters, but these should represent generic values like ``String searchTerm`` rather than field data like ``DVD.title``.

-Even though CDs and DVDs both spin, they do so at different speeds.
+For example, even though CDs and DVDs both spin, they do so at different speeds.
 Their *behavior* (spinning) is the same, but the details of that behavior vary.
+Thus, a method like ``spinDisc()`` fits well into an interface.

 #.
-For the common behaviors you and your partner identified, write down details
+For the other behaviors you and your partner sorted, decide which ones
-   about how they differ for CDs and DVDs.
+   belong in the interface.
 #.
+Write down details about how these behaviors differ for CDs and DVDs.
+This
+   guides your thinking about how each class should override the methods.
+#.
+For the common behaviors that cannot go into the interface, decide if they
+   could be placed in an abstract class or if they need to appear in the separate ``CD`` and ``DVD`` classes.
-Next, write down the fields needed to define the properties of a CD or DVD.
+#.
+Finally, write down the fields needed to define the properties of a CD or
+   DVD (e.g. ``storageCapacity``).
+Consider:

    a.
 Which fields are shared by both types of discs?
    b.
 Which fields are unique to each class?
    c.
 Do any of the fields represent *constants*?

-#.
-Next...

-      Relate this work to thinking about how each class should override the interface methods and what should be put into an abstract class.

 Code the Interface
 -------------------

-Some transition text here...
+Now that your team has completed the before-coding thinking, it's time to start building!

 #.
 Create an ``OpticalDisc`` file for the interface.
 Refer back to
    (*TODO: Add relevant chapter link*) if you need a quick review of how to do this.
 #.
-Add a method signature for each of the common behaviors you identified.
-For
+Add a method signature for each of the behaviors you identified for the
-   example:
+   interface.
+For example:

    .. sourcecode:: Java